 On the other hand, the transformation tr_3 in Fig. 7 is invalid.
-The lhs has two SAS $X_x^1; Y_y^1; Z_z^1; T_t^1$ and $X_x^1; Z_z^1; Y_y^1; T_t^1$ and the rhs has a single SAS $X_x^1; Y_y^1; Z_z^1; T_t^1$.
-The first SAS of the lhs has no corresponding SAS in the rhs.
-Therefore, if the only SAS in the initial graph was one were Z_z needed to be fired before Y_y , then rule tr_3 would produce a deadlocked (i.e., non live) graph.
+Actor Y_y is connected to Z_z in the rhs but not in the lhs.
+If the only schedule in the initial graph was one were Z_z needed to be fired before Y_y , then rule tr_3 would produce a deadlocked (i.e., non live) graph.